"No one can make you feel inferior without your consent."

 When self worth collapses into passive shadow, it becomes the Martyr.

 This looks like feeling "less than" and undeserving of care.
-Giving endlessly while refusing to receive anything in return.
+We give endlessly while refusing to receive in return.

-It can appear like selflessness, but often it's a way to avoid the raw pain of feeling fundamentally worthless.
+This can appear like selflessness, but often it's a way to avoid the raw pain of feeling fundamentally worthless.
+The giving becomes armor against that deeper wound.

 Near Enemies: False Versions